fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 **Notice** that the applications and exercises in this part are not all React applications, and we will not use the <i>create-react-app</i> utility for initializing the project for this application.

-We had already mentioned [npm](/en/part2/getting_data_from_server#npm) back in part 2, which is tool used for managing JavaScript projects.
+We had already mentioned [npm](/en/part2/getting_data_from_server#npm) back in part 2, which is a tool used for managing JavaScript packages.
 In fact, npm originates from the Node ecosystem.

 Let's navigate to an appropriate directory, and create a new template for our application with the _npm init_ command.
 We will answer the questions presented by the utility, and the result will be an automatically generated <i>package.json</i> file at the root of the project, that contains information about the project.